Sai-Developer-1405/EDUPORTFOLIO-VISION-HUB/README.md

   - Go to the Boot Dashboard, right-click the project, and select Start to run the application.
 - Frontend:
   - The frontend is built using JSP (Java Server Pages) and is served directly by the Spring Boot application.
-- Open a web browser and navigate to `http://localhost:1797/` to access the EDUPORTFOLIO VISION HUB.
+- Open a web browser and navigate to `http://localhost:1797/` to access the EduPortfolio Vision Hub.

 That's it!
-You've successfully set up and launched EDUPORTFOLIO VISION HUB on your local system.
+You've successfully set up and launched Eduportfolio Vision Hub on your local system.

 **Output Video:**

 Please watch the video at 0.5x for your convenience.

 https://github.com/user-attachments/assets/ab824a9a-f5b4-4667-a4ec-a0cc6d0d7379